arramac/ArramacScratch/query.md

 	}]

 Now consider the case where we need to reformat the JSON output in a different shape.
 This query projects a new JSON object with 2 selected fields, Name and City, when the address’ city has the same name as the state.
-In this case, “NY, NY” matches.
+In this case, "NY, NY" matches.

 **Query**